MicrosoftDocs/quantum-docs/articles/optimization-troubleshooting.md

 ]
 ```

-If ising, even-powered terms are 1 so this should get condensed to:
+If Ising, even-powered terms are 1 so this should get condensed to:
 ```json
 "terms": [
     {